SeamusW/Predicting-Healthcare-Costs/README.md

 ## Final Model
 It looks like the Random Forest Model is the best baseline model.
 However, I wanted to try some dimensionality reduction, due to my really large amount of features.
 I also wanted to use clustering to create features that might help explain more variance.

 After testing different cluster amounts, and running Principal Component Analysis to reduce the amount of features, I settle on the best working model.
+R-Square = 82%, MSE = 42843940.78174081

 Random Forest Regression with clustering features and PCA:
 ![image](https://github.com/SeamusW/Predicting-Healthcare-Costs/assets/32468677/5ecf5793-099f-41a8-a0e1-c89c3a97573f)